Blogpost · March 21, 2026

 Tradeoffs

-• Pros: Explores solution space thoroughly, finds better solutions.
+• Pros: Explores the solution space thoroughly, finds better solutions on hard problems.

-• Cons: Very expensive (exponential token usage), high latency.
+• Cons: Very expensive — token usage grows exponentially with breadth and depth.
+High latency.

 Comparison: Prompting Techniques